 |SAT Test||25th Percentile Score|

 |Average SAT Score||1110

 What are the SAT requirements for students to be admitted to SUNY College at Oswego?

-SUNY College at Oswego typically requires applicants to be in the top 34 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1140 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1060.
-The estimated average SAT composite for admitted freshman is 1220 out of 1600.
-A competitive SAT score is critical as 96 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.
+SUNY College at Oswego typically prefers applicants to be in the top 57 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1020 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 930.
+The average SAT composite for admitted freshman is 1110 out of 1600.
+SUNY College at Oswego ranks #56 in New York for highest average SAT composite score.
+A competitive SAT score is critical as 97 percent of applicants submit SAT scores to the school.

 |ACT Test||25th Percentile Score|